Born: 6 Jan 1896, Flynn's Lick, Jackson County, TN

 Died: 16 Nov.
 2006, Cookeville, Putnam Co., TN

-it here because it says a lot about Hubert Crawford and the man he was.
-We could use a few more men like Hubert Crawford
+but I include it here because it says a lot about Hubert Crawford and the man he was.
+We could use a few more men like

 In June of 1976 80 year old Hubert Crawford recorded a 20 minute speech recounting his recollections of Cookeville during

 the early years of his life.
-This speech was played on WHUB radio to promote the Cookeville bicentenial celebration
+This speech was played on WHUB radio to promote the Cookeville bicentenial celebrationof 1976.

-of 1976.
-There is a small section of the recording in the middle that is somewhat garbled, but after the garbled section
+There is a small section of the recording in the middle that is somewhat garbled, but after the garbled sectionthe speech

-father, William Alexander Crawford, and his wife Mary Amelia Brown owned and lived on a large 300 acre plus
+Hubert's father, William Alexander Crawford, and his wife Mary Amelia Brown owned and lived on a large 300 acre plus farm

-farm on White's Bend on the Cumberland River near Flynn's Lick in Jackson County TN.
-He was also a river boat
+on White's Bend on the Cumberland River near Flynn's Lick in Jackson County TN.
+He was also a river boat Captain during the

 Below are some of the river boats that Hubert's father Alex captained: